stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

       - type: FeaturedItem
         title: Focused
         text: >
-          Our processes are catered to our clients in order to best represent their best selves.
+          Our processes are catered to our clients in order to represent their best selves.
         featuredImage:
           url: /images/focused.svg
           altText: altText of the image